 It is the combination of these capabilities that make an end-to-end process intelligent out of the box.
 They help business users be more efficient and more effective and that help them focus on those aspects of their job that require human strengths such as creativity, communication, and problem solving.

 You might say ‘That sounds great!
 But where do I start?’
 Every journey has a starting point.
 To measure what you want to improve, you first need to understand the status quo.
 Spotlight by SAP enables you run process intelligence on your existing system.
 There are currently more than 250 intelligent capabilities available for SAP S/4HANA (and that number is growing) – many of which are directly embedded.
 Further to those, SAP’s ecosystem provides additional capabilities that boost process intelligence.
 Lastly, individual intelligent technologies, such as SAP Cloud Platform AI Business Services, enable you to extend your process.
 Enable scope items in your test system to validate them in your business process.
 You can find the details on the SAP S/4HANA product page.
 Sign up for a trial of SAP Intelligent Robotic Process Automation and test drive any of the 70+ bot templates we provide and see how easy it is to start and to scale.

-In the next article, we will look at the broader vision of intelligent processes and how you can approach increasing intelligence in your business processes.
-Stay tuned!
+In the next articles, we will look at the broader vision of intelligent processes and how you can unlock intelligence in your business processes in 30 minutes.

 Andreas Welsch is Head of Intelligent Processes, SAP S/4HANA Product Management.